mircodor/vcb-bs-decays/README.md

 The acceptance due to the LHCb detector and selection will be automatically taken into account and applied after the data have been generated.

 A file called `file_templates.root` that contains the signal templates for Ds and Ds* with 500k events is already added to the repository.
 After the signal templates have been generated, one can lauch the fit via the command `root -l RunFit.C`.
-This macro has just one argument, `configFile`, that specify which configuration file needs to be used for the fit.
+This macro has just one argument, `configFile`, that specifies which configuration file needs to be used for the fit.

 ## Configuration files
-The configuration files are contained in the directory `config/` and have the follwing structure (taking as example the CLN parameterisation):
+The configuration files are contained in the directory `config/` and have the following structure (taking as example the CLN parameterisation):

 ```
 Templates file_templates.root templTree